 But when Thor is called to action once more, things get interesting as he reluctantly needs the help of his brother, though he certainly hasn’t forgotten Loki’s previous betrayal – and that’s when the film finally gets good.

 Thor is heroic, with an emphasis on his strength and muscles present throughout the new film.
 But that’s about all he is.
-Loki on the other hand is mysterious, never once letting on whether he has really turned to the good side or is simply manipulating everyone at every chance he gets.
+On the other hand, Loki is mysterious, never once letting on whether he has really turned to the good side or is simply manipulating everyone at every chance he gets.
 Though knowing Loki, the latter is a good assumption.
-The events that follow are fun, exciting, and at times epic, offering surprises in each battle that ensues.
-None quite reach the scope of the New York destruction in “The Avengers” – which is referenced multiple times – but unto itself “The Dark World” stands out as a fast-paced adventure.
+The events that follow are fun, exciting, and epic, offering surprises in each battle that ensues.
+None quite reach the scope of the New York destruction in “The Avengers” – which is referenced multiple times – but unto itself, “The Dark World” stands out as a fast-paced adventure.

 In the end, the fate of Earth and the rest of the universe rests firmly in the hands of Thor, naturally, and how it all winds up is a bit of a surprise, as are many twists and turns along the way.
-Despite its nearly 2-hour runtime, “Thor: The Dark World” manages to still feel rushed, glossing over important plot points in favor of more action.
+Despite its nearly 2-hour runtime, “Thor: The Dark World” manages to feel still rushed, glossing over important plot points in favor of more action.
 For a superhero movie, that’s not entirely a bad thing.
-The mostly breezes by leaving audiences fulfilled with an action-adventure film that is a worthy addition to the ongoing Marvel saga.
+The mostly breezes by leaving audiences fulfilled with an action-adventure film worthy of the ongoing Marvel saga.
 And the many fans of Loki will definitely not leave disappointed.